CliftonBoyd2007/AudioBug/README.md

 ## Requirements

-- JetBrains IDE (version 2025.3 or later)
+- A JetBrains IDE (version 2025.3 or later)
 - Active screen reader
 - Gradle 9.5.0 or later (if building from source)